DAUDIT

 Founders

-The hire, the pivot, the raise, the co-founder split — the calls that define the next two years of the company.
+The hire, the pivot, the raise, the co-founder split — the calls that define the next two years.

 Investors